nihalpasham/rustBoot-book/src/README.md

 * secure by default
 * low integrational complexity

 `rustBoot` does the bare minimum needed to securely boot bare-metal firmware (or Linux) i.e. it has a really small `trusted computing base`.
-It is secure by default i.e. it `does not boot digitally unsigned firmware` and as far as possible uses `memory-safe implementations` (for crypto and boot-logic) as the default.
+It is secure by default i.e. it `does not boot digitally unsigned firmware` and uses `memory-safe implementations` (for crypto and boot-logic) as the default.
 It also attempts to eliminate the high degree of integrational complexity involved in rolling a production-grade bootloader by adopting a `batteries-included` approach.
 - *For example, we include `flash device drivers for all supported boards` written in safe Rust.*

 ## Why prioritize the above?